WRTeam-in/eDemand-Doc/docs/app-setup/microsoft-clarity.md

 2️⃣ Sign in using your Microsoft, Google, or Facebook account.

-3️⃣ Create a new project.
+3️⃣ Create 2 new projects for both Mobile app - customer app and provider app.

 4️⃣ After project creation, copy your **Project ID**.